Dennis Edwards, President and CEO

-Freeze served as Marketing Committee Co-Chair for the Destination Marketing Association of North Carolina (DMANC) from 2010 to 2013 and currently is a member of the Event Impact Calculator Festivals and Cultural Events Task Force for the Destination Marketing Association International (DMAI).
+Freeze served as Marketing Committee Co-Chair for the Destination Marketing Association of North Carolina (DMANC) from 2010 to 2013 and was a member of the Event Impact Calculator Festivals and Cultural Events Task Force for the Destination Marketing Association International (DMAI) in 2016.
 Freeze also recently served on the Raleigh Arts Plan Steering Committee (2014-2015).

-Under his leadership, his marketing teams have won numerous Destination Marketing Achievement Awards from DMANC as well as an Adrian Award from the Hospitality Sales and Marketing Association International and a Destiny Award from the National Council of Destination Organizations.
+Under his leadership, his marketing teams have won numerous Destination Marketing Achievement Awards from DMANC/N.C.
+Tourism Industry Association as well as two Adrian Awards from the Hospitality Sales and Marketing Association International and a Destiny Award from the National Council of Destination Organizations.